jkaps9/personal-blog/src/posts/balancing-hobbies-and-coding-how-hiking-and-rock-climbing-help-me-stay-motivated.md

 description: Thoughts on maintaining energy and focus through outdoor activities and exercise.
 publishedAt: 2025-02-18T00:00:00.000-05:00
+layout: "layouts/blog-post.html"
+---
-body: "Today I want to talk about how I juggle my love for hiking and rock climbing with my growing passion for coding.
+"Today I want to talk about how I juggle my love for hiking and rock climbing with my growing passion for coding.
 It's easy to get so deep into front-end development that we forget to step away from our screens.
 But for me, embracing outdoor adventures has been crucial in keeping my mind fresh and